ioBroker/ioBroker.vis/README.md

 To use this adapter in `ioBroker` you need to accept the source code license of the adapter.
 The source code of this adapter is available under the CC BY-NC license.

 Additionally, you need a license to use the adapter.
 The following license editions are available on https://iobroker.net/www/pricing
 * **Community-License: Free for private use!**: Get a free license by registering an account on [https://iobroker.net](https://iobroker.net).
-The license if checked online against the ioBroker license server when the vis adapter is started, so an online connection at this time point is required!
+The license if checked online against the ioBroker license server when the vis-2 adapter is started, so an online connection at this time point is required!
 * **Private use Offline-License**: For paying a small support fee, you can get rid of the required online license check on adapter startup. **Only for Private use!**
 * **Commercial License**: When using Vis in a commercial environment or selling Vis as part of ioBroker packages to your customers, this license is for you.
 License check is also not requiring an online connection.